DinaHamdan/FFM/FFM.markdown

 ## End of stage

 ## CODE TO DO :

-remove useless tables in bdd phpmyadmin add constraints for unique codes
+add constraints for unique codes
 Resize photos-upload to website - share link add javascript or animation for gallery add javascript for hamburger menu
-Adjuste about us section buttons for screens bigger than 2000px Add php function to get agrè titles add adhésion type of adhesion (membre actif or adhésion normal) change order of contact us maybe?
+Add php function to get agrè titles

+add adhésion type of adhesion (membre actif or adhésion normal)

+try to increase font of titles fix nav html tags

-//TODO Need to add algorithm to check for photo width and height and change it accordingly , imagick CSS BackOffice details
+//TODO Need to add algorithm to check for photo width and height and change it accordingly , imagick

+CSS BackOffice details

+## DONE
+remove useless tables in bdd phpmyadmin
+Change comment size
+change order of contact us maybe?

+Adjuste about us section buttons for screens bigger than 2000px font bigger

 # Retour au GRETA